 Parents of all prospective Reception children have the opportunity to view the school and meet with staff.
 Local playgroups and nurseries work closely with the Foundation team to help develop pre-school links.
 Staff visit all settings and meet with any children due to start school in September.
 Parents are invited to attend a meeting held in the summer term prior to their child starting school and another meeting soon after their children start school.
 Children are also invited to a ‘taster day’ during this term.
-Uniform is available to purchase from the school office or during the summer term meeting.
+Uniform is available to purchase from an online supplier - Nationwide School Uniform.

 Apart from after school activities we do offer a child-minding facility in the form of Kids Club.
 This runs everyday and before school from 7.45am to 8.45am and after school from 3.15 to 5.45 pm.
 Please note there is a charge for this service.

 Children experiencing learning difficulties are supported by the class teacher who differentiates the tasks to the ability and pace of learning of the child.
 However, some children need a little more support and for this we have a teacher designated to oversee the pupils who find learning difficult.
 This person is the Special Needs Co-Ordinator who ensures that the Code of Practice is followed.
 This is a Government Paper which lays out procedures for children who find any aspect of learning difficult.
 These children’s names are placed on the school’s confidential register and an individual education plan is devised to address the area for support.
 These plans are reviewed regularly with parents and once the child has mastered the specified difficulty their name is removed from the register.

 However, if a child has greater needs the Specialist Teaching and Applied Psychology Service may be contacted for advice.

 Parental support is vital to children’s learning.
 It is proven that children who establish an early home learning habits, particularly those who learn with their parents, are more successful at school.
 However, it is important to remember the need to balance work and play activities.
 There must still be time for children to play, follow hobbies and other outside interests.